matthewhanson/presentations/2019/foss4g-open-keynote.md

 Note:
 - Thanks to BLOC for hosting
-- Vasile invitation to give keynote on big EO data
+- Vasile invitation to give keynote because of exp with big EO data
 - Tell story of personal journey through a history of FOSS4G
+- A ceveat: my own exp, tell me where I'm wrong

 ---